JWKANG0308/TAAP/README.md

 ## Results

+I evaluated TAAP on CelebA-64 using a 30,000-image training subset.
+I compared it against a vanilla DDPM baseline and a fixed-weight identity-loss baseline.
+TAAP achieved the best performance, with an FID of 203.9 and an LPIPS of 0.383, outperforming vanilla DDPM (FID 257.7, LPIPS 0.428) and the fixed-weight baseline (FID 410.5, LPIPS 0.444).

 Example qualitative samples from the project are stored in:

 ```text
 assets/taap_samples.png
 ```

-The report notes that TAAP generated clearer facial features and more distinguishable identities than both the vanilla DDPM and the fixed-weight identity-loss baseline. fileciteturn0file0L102-L116
+I found that TAAP generated clearer facial features and more distinguishable identities than both the vanilla DDPM and the fixed-weight identity-loss baseline.

 ## Files included in this repo